archegos-labs/platform/README.md

 ## Networking

-Our first step is to set up a Virtual Private Cloud (VPC) and subnets where our EKS cluster will live.
+Our first step is to set up a Virtual Private Cloud (VPC) and its subnets where our EKS cluster will live.
 The VPC will look like the following,

 ![eks-ready-vpc.drawio.svg](vpc/docs/eks-ready-vpc.drawio.svg)